supriyarpurohit/Object-Predictor/README.md

 4. It will predict the object shown in the camera.

-## Challenges  ran into:
+## Challenges I ran into:
-*Since I'm new to Deep learning and Machine learning technology so initially it was very difficult for me to research and study about this technology.
+*Since I'm new to Deep learning and Machine learning technology so initially it was very difficult for me to research and study about these technologies.
 As I developed this project solo and there were no one to guide or support me wherever I got stuck so developing neural networks project became more challenging to me.
 But all we need is Determination and Consistency which can make everything possible.*

 ## Accomplishments that I am proud of: